5 Incredible Makeup Looks To Rock To Your New Year’s Eve Zoom Party

 Advertisement

-Tropic Skin Feast available at Tropic, Elizabeth Arden Eight Hour Cream Skin Protectant available at Lookfantastic, Glossier Stretch Concealer available at Glossier, Fenty Beauty Cheeks Out Freestyle Cream Blush in Petal Poppin' available at Boots, Hourglass Ambient Lighting Blush in Sublime Flush available at Cult Beauty, Revlon ColorStay Lip Liner in Pink available at Boots.
+Tropic Skin Feast, available at Tropic; Elizabeth Arden Eight Hour Cream Skin Protectant, available at Ulta Beauty; Glossier Stretch Concealer, available at Glossier; Fenty Beauty Cheeks Out Freestyle Cream Blush in Petal Poppin', available at Sephora; Hourglass Ambient Lighting Blush in Sublime Flush, available at Hourglass Cosmetics; Revlon ColorStay Lip Liner in Pink, available at Amazon.

 "When you're at home and you do your makeup, it brings it down to the purest form and you can zone out to it; it's like art therapy.
-When I think of New Year's Eve, I think about fireworks and glitter – they are synonymous with starting the new year.
-I wanted to honour sparkle and shine with this look.
-I love colour so I wanted to do something bright, and this graphic, pink glitter look is really showgirl."
+When I think of New Year's Eve, I think about fireworks and glitter — they are synonymous with starting the new year.
+I wanted to honor sparkle and shine with this look.
+I love color so I wanted to do something bright, and this graphic pink-glitter look is really showgirl."

 Advertisement